-The standard in the State of Georgia for determining custody is the “best interest of the child”.
+One of the most challenging and emotionally difficult aspects of divorce is child custody and visitation.
+We understand how incredibly painful this aspect of divorce can be and bring our empathy as well as our experience in handling this delicate legal matter.
+The standard in Georgia for determining custody is the “best interest of the child”.
 This standard gives the court broad discretion in determining which parent receives physical custody of the children, the appropriate parenting time/visitation for each parent, and what role each parent will have in making important decisions about their children’s welfare, health, education and religious training.

 Any judge will tell you that the best person to determine how you and your spouse share parenting time and make decisions affecting your children’s future is you.
 However, when you and your spouse are not in agreement as to what constitutes the “best interest of the child,” your counsel at Boyd Collar Nolen Tuggle & Roddenbery will work to get you the best result through a hearing or a trial on custody issues.
 Our ultimate goal is ensuring that the children’s best interests are promoted and protected.

 Divorces that cross state and international lines bring a new layer of complexity to issues of custody and support.
 We have access to extensive networks of resources and the experience needed to protect your interests in these cases.
 Bob Boyd and Tina Roddenbery are Fellows in the International Academy of Matrimonial Lawyers with knowledge of the Hague Convention and all other applicable laws regarding international divorce and custody.
 We’ll work with the legal counsel in other countries to get you the best result possible.